Bayesian Optimization with Formal Safety Guarantees via Online Conformal Prediction: Probabilistic Safe-BOCP

-Intuitively, the slope $\omega$ should increase with the target reliability level $1-\delta$ in the probabilistic safety constraint \eqref{eq: probabilistic goal}.
+The threshold $\omega_q$ increases with the target reliability level $1-\delta$ in the probabilistic safety constraint \eqref{eq: probabilistic goal}.
 In fact, a larger target reliability level calls for more caution in determining whether a given observation $z_t$ of the constraint function is likely to indicate an unsafe solution or not.
-In line with this intuition, we set the slope factor $\omega$ as where $F^{-1}(\cdot)$ is the inverse CDF of standard Gaussian distribution \eqref{eq: q func}.